UNLOCK THE BENEFITS OF A TAX LOSS HARVESTING STRATEGY

 That means you would have to pay $1,500 in taxes on your profits.

-However, if you have another stock that you’ve held for more than a year, which has an unrealized loss of $10,000, you could sell that stock, realize the loss, and then that (capital) loss could be used to offset your capital gains on the other stock.
+However, if you have another stock that you’ve held (long term or short term), which has an unrealized loss of $10,000, you could sell that stock, turn it into a realized loss, and then that (capital) loss could be used to offset your capital gains on the other stock.

-So, if you subtract the $10,000 in long-term capital losses from the $10,000 in long-term capital gains, you have no realized gain.
-Which means no taxes are due, saving you $1,500.
+So, if you subtract the $10,000 in capital losses from the $10,000 in long-term capital gains, you have no realized capital gain, which means no capital taxes are due, saving you $1,500.

-In the tax-loss harvesting example above, selling stock to realize a capital loss allows you to offset it against a capital gain and reduce – or potentially eliminate – taxes.
-But it also frees up the money that was tied up in the losing stock and allows you to reallocate it to another stock or asset class in your portfolio.
+In the tax loss harvesting example above, selling stock to realize a capital loss allows you to offset it against a capital gain and reduce – or potentially eliminate – taxes.
+But it also frees up the money that was tied up in the losing stock and allows you to shift your investment strategy or just reallocate it to another stock or asset class in your portfolio.

 Although the IRS allows you to offset capital losses against capital gains, there is one important restriction, the wash sale rule.